The avocado margarita is a surprisingly wonderful cocktail.

 I used half avocado for two drinks, and it was the right amount to get that lovely creaminess.
 I used a touch of cilantro and celery leaves (because I had them and I like that celery flavor).
 I could even see a dash of celery salt and a dash of cayenne if you want to take the drink to a zestier level.

-The MOST Exciting Discovery is that You Can Freeze this Batch of Margaritas Ahead of Your Party
+You Can Freeze this Batch of Avocado Margaritas Ahead of Your Party

 I made these on Monday, but not ready to drink, so I froze the batch in a plastic ziplock.
 This is truly the secret to a nice iced cold cocktail that you can make in big batches and have ready for your party.

 The avocado margarita is a good start to my dreams of weekly cocktails.
 Come back next time for a classic manhattan, as I love retro drinks as much as the new order.
 If you have a good recipe for something, please send it my way.

 - 1 tablespoon kosher salt or gourmet salt of your choice

 - 1 teaspoon finely grated lime (or 1 teaspoon finely minced green herb)

 - 3 ounces gran gala, a triple orange liquor (or triple sec)

 - 1 tablespoon orange juice or squeeze fresh orange

 - 1 tablespoon chopped cilantro and (optional celery leaves combined)